bobbycxy/gpt-from-scratch/README.md

 ### Next steps

 - Deep dive on the poor results for MLM when using BPE tokenizer
-- Adjust the ADAM optimizer function to one that uses weight decay for regularization.
 - Create an FFN with SwiGLU (as used in Llama)
 - Implement KV-Caching
 - Implement Masked Next Token Prediction